aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_15.rst

 .. important::

     Since the data is collected asynchronously, it is good practice to use techniques that mitigate aliasing, such as latching, tracking minimum and maximum values, or collecting histograms.

-In this example a monitor thread asynchronously logs to the screen at a frequency of 1 Hz, without impacting the performance of the real-time thread, which is running at 100 Hz.
+In this example, a monitor thread asynchronously logs to the screen at a frequency of 1 Hz, without impacting the performance of the real-time thread, which is running at 100 Hz.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-49.cfg
     :language: c++
     :lines: 791-810
     :caption: Thread configuration.
 Note that the ``CPUs`` could have been allocated to different cores.
     :linenos:
     :emphasize-lines: 7, 10, 12, 15

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-49.cfg
     :language: c++
     :lines: 763-765
     :caption: The ``RealTimeThreadAsyncBridge`` expects one thread to write data to it and one or more threads to read data from it.
     :linenos:

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-49.cfg
     :language: c++
     :lines: 664-675,706-715
-    :caption: The ``GAMWriter`` writes data into the ``RTThreadAsynch``.
+    :caption: The ``GAMWriter`` writes data into ``RTThreadAsynch``.
     :linenos:
     :emphasize-lines: 15,19

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-49.cfg
     :language: c++
     :lines: 581-592,623-632
-    :caption: The ``GAMDisplay`` reads data directly from into the ``RTThreadAsynch``.
-Note that the ``GAMDisplay`` is executed by the ``ThreadMonitor``, which is running at 1 Hz, while the ``GAMWriter`` is executed by the ``ThreadProcess``, which is running at 100 Hz.
+    :caption: The ``GAMDisplay`` reads data directly from ``RTThreadAsynch``.
+Note that ``GAMDisplay`` is executed by ``ThreadMonitor``, which runs at 1 Hz, while ``GAMWriter`` is executed by ``ThreadProcess``, which runs at 100 Hz.
     :linenos:
     :emphasize-lines: 5,9

 Running the application